EBV mutation literature information.

 Abstract: Moreover, roscovitine decreased nuclear EBNA1 and often increased cytoplasmic EBNA1, whereas S393A mutant EBNA1 was localized equally in the nucleus and cytoplasm and was unaffected by roscovitine treatment.

-PMID: 20516063 2010 The Journal of biological chemistry
+PMID: 20861254 2010 Journal of virology

 Browser Board